-My homemade seed crackers are incredibly simple to make and so nutritious.
+My homemade seed crackers are simple and delicious.
+Bonus – they are incredibly simple to make and so nutritious.
 They are an excellent source of protein, fibre and good fats with none of the additives and simple carbohydrates of shop bought crackers.
 This recipes is also gluten-free, paleo, vegan and lunch box friendly.

 Like most of my recipes, you can adapt the ingredients to what you like or have available.
 I have used a combination of flaxseeds, chia seeds, sesame seeds, hemp seeds and styrian pumpkin seeds, but you can use whatever seeds you prefer, just stick to the ratio of seeds to water.
 You could also use a combination of nuts and seeds, add a little dried fruit, or some herbs and spices.